 You may either vote "For" all the nominees to the Board of Directors or you may "Withhold" your vote for any nominee you specify.
-For each of the other matters to be voted on, you may vote "For" or "Against" or abstain from voting.
+For Proposal 2, you may vote "For" or "Against" or abstain from voting.
 The procedures for voting are fairly simple: